 - The type and dosage of medication prescribed to the claimant

-If you have any additional questions, feel free to contact Kaplan Lawyers PC for a free consultation.
+If you have any additional questions, feel free to contact our NYC Social Security Disability Attorneys for a free consultation.